Anna146/HiddenAttributeModels/README.md

 Then run prepare_data/create_input_samples.py to get the vocabulary indexing of all the messages corresponding to the authors from the split above.

+The weights for initializing embedding layers are in https://nextcloud.mpi-klsb.mpg.de/index.php/s/nbyTZq9RLdMT3BK

 # Data format

 The dataset for each attribute consists of a training folder (/train_predicate/) and a text file (/test_predicate.txt).
 Inside training folder are the training instances in separate files for each attribute value, in test file the instances are from all values.

 The format of the train and test file is the following: